 What's my home worth?

 75 posts tagged with For-Sellers:

-In today’s market, with home prices rising and a lack of inventory, some homeowners may consider trying to sell their home on their own, known in the industry as a For Sale by Owner (FSBO).
-There are several reasons why this might not be a good idea for the vast majority of sellers.
+In today’s market, as home prices rise and a lack of inventory continues, some homeowners may consider trying to sell their homes on their own, known in the industry as a For Sale by Owner (FSBO).
+There are several reasons why this might not be a good idea for most sellers.

 Here are the top five reasons:1.
 Exposure to Prospective Buyers